akhlut/PiKVM_Parts/USB/Readme.md

 AS OF 09152020 THIS DESIGN IS INCOMPLETE!!!

-This design uses Analog Devices ADUM3160 iCoupler to provide galvanic isolation between the input USB and the output ports.
+This design uses Analog Devices ADUM3160 iCouplers to provide galvanic isolation between the input USB and the output ports.

-The GPIO pinout (v1) is as follows:
+The GPIO pinout (v1.5) is as follows:

 PORT A